Alianza Cristiana

 Alianza Cristiana is a Peruvian football club, playing in the city of Andoas, Datem del Marañón, Loreto, Peru.

 History

 Alianza Cristiana was founded on April 14, 2008, by Robinson Arahuanasa.

-In the 2012 Copa Perú, the club classified to the National Stage, but was eliminated by Universidad Técnica de Cajamarca in the semifinals.
+In the 2012 Copa Perú, the club qualified to the National Stage, but was eliminated by Universidad Técnica de Cajamarca in the semifinals.

-In the 2013 Peruvian Segunda División, The club was disabled and relegated to the Copa Perú for outstanding debts with the SAFAP.
+In the 2013 Peruvian Segunda División, the club was disabled and relegated to the Copa Perú for outstanding debts with the SAFAP.